Brouwer–Heyting–Kolmogorov interpretation: Definition of absurdity

 It is not, in general, possible for a logical system to have a formal negation operator such that there is a proof of "not" $P$ exactly when there isn't a proof of $P$; see Gödel's incompleteness theorems.
-The BHK interpretation instead takes "not" $P$ to mean that $P$ leads to absurdity, designated $\bot$, so that a proof of $\lnot P$ is a function converting a proof of $P$ into a proof of absurdity.
+The BHK interpretation instead takes "not" $P$ to mean that $P$ leads to absurdity, designated $\bot$, so that a proof of $\lnot P$ is a construction converting a proof of $P$ into a proof of absurdity.

 A standard example of absurdity is found in dealing with arithmetic.
 Assume that 0 = 1, and proceed by mathematical induction: 0 = 0 by the axiom of equality.
 Now (induction hypothesis), if 0 were equal to a certain natural number n, then 1 would be equal to n + 1, (Peano axiom: Sm = Sn if and only if m = n), but since 0 = 1, therefore 0 would also be equal to n + 1.
 By induction, 0 is equal to all numbers, and therefore any two natural numbers become equal.

 Therefore, there is a way to go from a proof of 0 = 1 to a proof of any basic arithmetic equality, and thus to a proof of any complex arithmetic proposition.
 Furthermore, to get this result it was not necessary to invoke the Peano axiom that states that 0 is "not" the successor of any natural number.
 This makes 0 = 1 suitable as $\bot$ in Heyting arithmetic (and the Peano axiom is rewritten 0 = Sn → 0 = S0).
 This use of 0 = 1 validates the principle of explosion.

-Definition of function
+Definition of construction

-The BHK interpretation will depend on the view taken about what constitutes a function that converts one proof to another, or that converts an element of a domain to a proof.
+The BHK interpretation will depend on the view taken about what constitutes a construction that converts one proof to another, or that converts an element of a domain to a proof.
 Different versions of constructivism will diverge on this point.

-Kleene's realizability theory identifies the functions with the computable functions.
+Kleene's realizability theory identifies constructions with the computable functions.
 It deals with Heyting arithmetic, where the domain of quantification is the natural numbers and the primitive propositions are of the form x = y.
 A proof of x = y is simply the trivial algorithm if x evaluates to the same number that y does (which is always decidable for natural numbers), otherwise there is no proof.
 These are then built up by induction into more complex algorithms.

-If one takes lambda calculus as defining the notion of a function, then the BHK interpretation describes the correspondence between natural deduction and functions.
+If one takes lambda calculus as defining the notion of a construction, then the BHK interpretation describes the correspondence between natural deduction and lambda functions.